IoT Security using AWS

 Each device is required to have an x.509 certificate.
 X.509 certificates are more secure than other authentication mechanisms such as user name and password or bearer tokens as it uses asymmetric cryptography, so you can burn private keys into secure storage on a device.
 Sensitive cryptographic material never leaves the device.

 Certificates are attached to devices in AWS IoT.
 Policies are also attached to certificates.
-When a device attempts to connect presenting certificate the policy is checked before allowing connection.
+When a device attempts to connect the presenting certificate the policy is checked before allowing a connection.